 The bands field is a list of rate bands.
 It can contain any number of bands, and each band type can be repeated when it makes sense.
-Only a single band is used at a time, if the current rate of packets exceeds the rate of multiple bands, the band with the highest configured rate is used.
+The meter default band (rate 0) can not be included nor configured in that list and does nothing to the packets.
+Only a single band is used for each packet, the band selection process is based on the band rates and the meter measured rate (see 5.11.1).

-All the rate bands are defined using the same common header:
+All the meter bands are defined using the same common header: